untitaker/mysteryshack/README.md

 ## Implementation notes

-* Mysteryshack implements `draft-dejong-remotestorage-05.txt`, however, it
+* Mysteryshack mostly implements `draft-dejong-remotestorage-05.txt`, however:

-  sends two kinds of webfinger responses to stay compatible with `remotestorage.js`.
+  - it sends two kinds of webfinger responses to stay compatible with `remotestorage.js`.

+  - The app-provided `client_id` is ignored, instead the origin of `redirect_uri` is used for validation.

 * Mysteryshack is set up to be tested against the official [api test suite](https://github.com/remotestorage/api-test-suite/) automatically (in